learnbyexample/vim_reference/vim_reference_guide.md

 The `.` repeat command repeats only the last change.
 And it gets overwritten with every change.
 The `q` command allows you to record a *sequence of commands* and execute them later whenever you need.
 You can make it recursive, add a count prefix, combine it with Command-line mode commands and so on.
 Powerful indeed!

 With so many built-in features, sometimes it isn't easy to choose.
 I prefer the substitute command to macros if both of them can be used for the given problem, especially if the processing doesn't require multiple lines to be considered at once for the solution.
 That said, macros are more flexible, having an inherent advantage of being able to easily integrate numerous Vim commands.
+Also, macros allow you to progress in smaller chunks, which might be easier compared to a complicated regexp based solution.

 **Documentation links**: